mratsim/weave/README.md

 ### Dataflow parallelism

 Dataflow parallelism allows expressing fine-grained data dependencies between tasks.
-Concretly a task is delayed until all its dependencies are met and once met, it is triggered immediately.
+Concretely a task is delayed until all its dependencies are met and once met, it is triggered immediately.

-This allows precising specification of data producer-consumer relationships.
+This allows precise specification of data producer-consumer relationships.

 In contrast, classic task parallelism can only express control-flow dependencies (i.e. parent-child function calls relationships) and classic tasks are eagerly scheduled.